 - The company needs demonstrable customer demand or traction

-- Be willing to spend at least 25 hours per week for the next 3 months to raise funding
+- Be willing to spend 25+ hours / week for the next 3+ months to raise funding

-- Your team has to be larger than two, including yourself
+- Your team has to be two people or more, including yourself

 You can learn more and get answers to common questions on the Funding Lab FAQs page.